 Waitrose is passionate about helping its customers choose a healthy and balanced diet.
-The following pages provide you with information and advice about responsible drinking.
+Here's information and advice about responsible drinking

 How much can I drink?